-For over 20 years, the council has played an integral role in depoliticizing complex forest issues and helping Minnesota's citizens, lawmakers, and forest professionals make sound decisions regarding the stewardship of public and private forest lands.
-The council acts as a catalyst for new landscape-level cooperative models and championing long-term ecosystem integrity.
+For over 25 years, the Minnesota Forest Resources Council has played an integral role in depoliticizing complex forest issues and helping Minnesota's citizens, lawmakers, and forest professionals make sound decisions regarding the stewardship of public and private forest lands.
+The Council is composed of 17 members representing stakeholders with an interest in sustaining Minnesota's forests.

 Climate change poses a major threat to our environment and natural resources.
 In Minnesota, there is increasing interest in how climate change will affect our forest ecosystems.

 View the 2020 Climate Change Report